 5. Built-in security

-SD-WAN offers sophisticated built-in network security, including next-generation firewalls and encryption, along with improved integration with the leading network security providers, such as Palo Alto Networks and Zscaler.
+SD-WAN offers sophisticated, built-in network security, including next-generation firewalls and encryption, along with improved integration with network security providers, such as Palo Alto Networks and Zscaler.

 6. Traffic visibility